-In church this past Sunday, as he does each year, our rector handed out a card with an icon of St. Nicholas, similar to the one on the left.
+In church this past Sunday, as he does each year, our rector handed out a card with an icon of St. Nicholas, similar to the one to the left.

 On the back of the card we read the following: